-Raspberry White Chocolate Cookie Bars are a delicious way to start the holiday baking season.
+Raspberry White Chocolate Cookie Bars are a delicious addition to your Christmas treats platter.
 They’re practically foolproof, so even beginner bakers can make and share these with pride!

 Raspberry White Chocolate Cookie Bars

 - Stand Mixer

 - 3/4 cups white sugar

 - 2 eggs grade A, large room temperature

 - Preheat the oven to 350°F / 177°C / gas mark 4.
 Get a 9×13" baking pan ready but do not grease it.

 - In the bowl of a stand mixer, combine the sugar and butter on medium speed until well-mixed.
 Pause to scrape down the sides.
 Add the salt and vanilla extract then continue mixing 1 more minute.